SineadMorris/Measles/README.md

 ## Background

-This is repository will hold data of seasonal influenza epidemics in Norway, Sweden, and Denmark upon publication of:
+This is repository will hold virological and immunological data of measles infection upon publication of:

 S.E.
 Morris et al. (*submitted*) 'Modeling the measles paradox reveals the importance of cellular immunity in regulating viral clearance'.